captainigloo/FHEM58/README.md

 ![alt text](https://github.com/captainigloo/FHEM58/blob/master/images/docker.jpg)

 I'm running this container on my Synology DiskStation 1512+.
 This docker image contains **FHEM 5.8** and is based on last Debian with few dependencies.
+Tested with several types of Zwave + and EnOcean dongle.

 - SSHD is setup on **port 2222**
 - Login/password : **root/fhem58**